-The Buddhist Faith Fellowship is blessed in having committed dharma teachers and volunteers who assist our founding teacher, Senpai Daishin, in sharing the Buddhist teachings.
-Together, they are committed to spiritually lead, teach, and equip others on their journey into compassion and understanding.
-We are blessed to have such an amazing team of knowledgeable and dedicated dharma teachers and volunteers.
+The Buddhist Faith Fellowship is blessed in having committed, experienced, and competent dharma teachers and other volunteers in sharing the Buddhist teachings.
+Together, they are committed to spiritually lead, teach, and equip others on their journey into awareness, compassion, and understanding.

-Earning a B.S. in Business and a M.A. in Spanish from Central Connecticut State University, Senpai also received an extensive international education studying in Spain, Costa Rica, Brazil, and Quebec, Canada.
-After several years of formal seminary study and practice, he received lamp transmission and ordination in the year 2000 under his original dharma-name, Source of Wisdom, from the Venerable Thich Tri Hoang of the Lieu Quàn Lineage who is also a 43rd generation member of the Thièn Lâm Te (Linji) school.
+Earning a B.S. in Business and a M.A. in Spanish from Central Connecticut State University, Rev. Senpai also received an extensive international education, studying in Spain, Costa Rica, Brazil, and Quebec, Canada, and traveled to over 15 countries.
+After several years of formal seminary study and practice, he received lamp transmission and ordination in the Dharma Teacher Order, in the year 2000, under his original dharma-name, Source of Wisdom, from the Venerable Thich Tri Hoang of the Lieu Quàn Lineage who is also a 43rd generation member of the Thièn Lâm Te (Linji) school.
 Through the guidance of the Venerable, he studied Theravada and Mahayana traditions focusing on Thièn (Vietnamese Zen) and Pure Land Buddhism.
-Later, he completed the 3-year Northampton Shin Sangha’s Lay Teachers Program under North America’s foremost Shin teacher, Rev. Taitetsu Unno.
+Later, he attended teachings and workshops of the renowned Khenpo Karthar Rinpoche of the Tibetan Karma Kagyu Tradition, and completed the extensive 3-year Northampton Shin Sangha’s Lay Teachers Program under North America’s foremost Shin Buddhist teacher, Rev. Taitetsu Unno.

 Melissa Lewis RN BSN (Ikuse)

-Known for her compassionate and warm personality, Melissa brings into the Fellowship a depth of experience in Zen practice.
-Practicing Buddhism since the mid-1990’s, she dedicated herself to learning Zen and Body/Mind practices; living and working with her core teacher, Patricia Shelton at the Clear Light Zen Meditation Center in Florida.
+Known for her compassionate and warm personality, Ikuse brings into the Fellowship a depth of experience in Zen and end of life practices.
+While studying at Boston University in the mid-1990s, she encountered Buddhism and meditation practice for the first time, and consequently dedicated herself to learning Zen and Body/Mind practices while in residence with the founding teacher, Patricia Shelton (Zenma), of the Clear Light Zen Meditation Center in Florida.
 There, she helped minister to the terminally ill/dying and their families using the Clear Light practices as described in the book, Ten Thousand Joys, Ten Thousand Sorrows.
-Among her many roles, Melissa once served as our Buddhist Sunday School Director and Mindful Kids programs.
-Currently, she facilitates Body Mind training, Clear Light practices, and end of life training that includes facilitating Death Cafes, and serves as a board of director.
-Some of the many other hats that she has worn include assistant preschool teacher, camp counselor, activities director, health education teacher, and school nurse.
-She is honored to be part of our spiritual family’s journey in planting seeds of insight, joy, gratitude, and compassion.
+While in Florida, she studied nursing at Barry University and later became a hospice nurse.
+Among her many roles, Melissa once served as our Director of the Buddhist Family Practice Group and Mindful Kids programs.
+Currently, she facilitates our seasonal mindfulness retreats, Emotional Mastery Body Mind training, Clear Light practices and end of life training.
+Ikuse has received formal transmission from her teacher, Zenma, to become the present-day lineage holder of the Clear Light Society.
+She is honored to be part of our spiritual family’s journey in planting seeds of insight, joy, and compassion.

 Gary E. Link (Tinh Tán)